marcusanthonylorenzo/mr-robogers-neighborhood/README.md

  **cd ~/desktop**
 * This will bring you to your desktop location on the command line, to receive files.
 * Next, type: **git clone https://github.com/marcusanthonylorenzo/mr-robogers-neighborhood**
-* Once completed, go to your desktop and find the folder with same name.
+* Once completed, go to your desktop and find the folder with same name as the repository.
 * Open index.html in your browser.
 * Once your text editor is open, access "index.html" via live server or manually with your browser.